It’s a weighty issue

-Why are there such small jumps in viewable size when the carat weight increases?
+Why there are such small jumps in visible size when the carat weight increases

 It’s important that the diamond is still cut to these proportions, instead of wider and less deep which would give a larger visible diameter, to ensure that the diamond sparkles well and isn’t dull and lifeless.